jvick1/Intro_to_SOL/crowdfunding/README.md

 }
 ```

-Here we made a public `pub` function `fn` named `create()` which can be invoked from our program.
-In other words, it's a client-callable program function.
+This public function `create()` is client-callable, allowing external entities to invoke it.
+Here's a breakdown of its parameters and functionality:

-The **first argument** for an anchor program is always the context `ctx` argument which tells the Program what Solana accounts we need to gather data. **If you don't remember what accounts are check out some of the earlier projects in this repo.** TLDR in Solana programs are stateless (can't store data) so if you want to store data on the Solana Blockchain we have to create an account which is like a file and put that account on the Blockchain.
-Then from our program using code we grab the data from that account.
+- **First Argument (ctx):** The context argument is essential for gathering data about Solana accounts.
+As Solana programs are stateless, the context helps in specifying the necessary accounts for data retrieval.

-The **second argument** is `name` which is a `String` that tells us the name of the campaign.
+- **Second Argument (name):** Represents a String indicating the name of the campaign.

-The **third parameter** is `description` which is also a `String` but allows the creator to provide more details on the campaign.
+- **Third Argument (description):** Another String providing additional details on the campaign.

-The **result** `-> ProgramResult {}` tells the function what it should return.
-This helps serve function results and catch errors.
-Be sure to add `use anchor_lang::solana_program::entrypoint::ProgramResult;` to successfully run this code.
+- **Result (-> ProgramResult {}):** Specifies the return type of the function, aiding in handling results and errors.
+Ensure to include `use anchor_lang::solana_program::entrypoint::ProgramResult;` for proper execution.

-**Inside the function** we are going to retrieve our **campaign** **accounts** from our **context** `let campaign = &mut ctx.account.campaign;` and we specify `&mut` because we are going to modify this account.
-We modify it in the next few lines when we set the campaign name & description to user input, initialize the amount donated, and set the admin to the user creating the campaign.
-Lastly, we use `Ok(())` to let the Solana know that our function has run successfully.
+Within the function, we retrieve our campaign account from the context using `let campaign = &mut ctx.accounts.campaign;`, indicating that we intend to modify this account.
+Subsequently, we update the campaign's name and description with user input, initialize the amount donated to zero, and set the admin as the user creating the campaign.
+Finally, `Ok(())` signals a successful execution of the function to Solana.

-## Section 3: Specify the `Context<...>` in our `create(...) function
+## Section 3: Specify the `Context<...>` in our `create(...)` function

 Remember Solana Programs can't store data so any data that needs to be stored gets written into an account which is just like a file.
 The list of these accounts is our `Context<...>` for that function.
 So, the context of the `create(...)` function is the list of accounts it needs to retrieve data from. **What accounts will be part of the create functions context?**

 ```

 ```

 Under our crowdfunding module, we'll create a new structure `struct` called `Create<'info>`.
 Above it we define a macro used to derive accounts `#[derive(Accounts)]` this `#` indicates that it is a context.